benpineappleappleben/MATLAB/README.md

+# MATLAB: General Purpose MATLAB Files Applicable Anywhere

+This repository serves as a collection of my **general-purpose MATLAB functions, scripts, and utilities** that are broadly useful across different contexts.

+These files are **not specific to any particular project or laboratory** — they are meant to provide reusable, standalone functionality for a variety of applications.

-MATLAB: General Purpose MATLAB Files Applicable Anywhere A place to store my MATLAB files that have general utility outside of the laboratory and other personal places.
-Code and scripts specific to RRG are stored in that repository under the MATLAB sub-directory.
+> **Note:** Code and scripts that are specific to the **RRG** project are stored separately in that repository, under its `MATLAB/` subdirectory.